New York Lottery: History

 On November 8, 1966, New Yorkers voted to approve a constitutional amendment authorizing a government-run lottery.
 The referendum passed with over 60% in favor.
 The proceeds of the Lottery were to be "applied exclusively to, or in aid or support of education."
 In 1967, the New York Legislature created a Division of the Lottery and a Lottery Commission within the Department of Taxation and Finance.
 The Lottery later became an autonomous unit within the Department of Taxation and Finance.
 Under the New York State Lottery for Education Law, the director of the Division of the Lottery has full authority over the administration of the Lottery.

 Magazine stand selling New York Lottery tickets in 1974.

 The Lottery began in 1967; its first slogan was "Your Chance of a Lifetime to Help Education".
 It has generated over $34 billion in aid to education revenue.
-The original intent of the lottery was to provide funds for education.

 New York governor Hugh Carey suspended sales for about nine months in 1975-76 due to a scandal involving unsold tickets being selected as winners.
 Another scandal in 1986 involved state employees manipulating mail-in tickets in a mail room to result in over $40,000 in winning to friends and family.

 The first big winner of the Lottery was Lou Eisenberg, who won $5 million in 1981; in that era, winners could not choose cash in lieu of annuity payments.

 An agreement between Mega Millions and Powerball was reached in October 2009.
 All lotteries then with either game were allowed to sell tickets for both games beginning January 31, 2010; New York was among those which joined the "other" game on that date.

 On February 1, 2013, the Lottery's operations were merged with that of the New York State Racing and Wagering Board to form the New York State Gaming Commission.